 The next BELISARIO AWARD DINNER will be held at the ASDA Annual Scientific Meeting in 2024.

 The Belisario Award recognises outstanding contribution in Australia to the discipline of pain and anxiety control in Dentistry.
 It is awarded each 3 years to one who is considered to have made a contribution to some facet or facets of this field.
 It may be academic, in teaching or advancement of knowledge, or it may be in administration or furtherance of the policies and philosophies of the Society.
-In 2015 it was awarded to Dr Andre Viljoen.
-The next Belisario year will be in 2018.
-Nominations will be open in 2018 and can be forwarded to ASDA President, Dr Greg Mahoney who will forward it to the Award committee (consisting of past Belisario winners).
+In 2021 it was awarded to Dr Angelo Preketes.
+The next Belisario year will be in 2024.
+Nominations will be open in 2023 and can be forwarded to ASDA President who will forward it to the Award committee (consisting of past Belisario winners).